UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Implementing practical methods for reducing high ping and minimizing lag can range from quick fixes to potential hardware upgrades.

-If your speed test results show high latency, don’t panic.
-You can often fix high ping without immediately changing your internet provider.
-Here are five actionable steps to lower your ping, ordered from the simplest fixes to hardware upgrades.
+If your speed test results show agonizingly high latency, do not panic just yet.
+You can often fix connection delays without immediately changing your internet provider.
+If you want to know how to lower ping effectively, follow these five actionable steps, ordered from the simplest daily fixes to more permanent hardware upgrades.

-2. Close Background Apps: You might not realize that a cloud backup service syncing files, a massive game update downloading, or a 4K movie streaming in the living room is severely clogging your connection.
-These background activities consume your available bandwidth and create massive data queues at your router, which drastically increases the time it takes for your important packets to get through.
+You might not realize that a cloud backup service silently syncing files, a massive game update downloading in a minimized window, or a 4K movie streaming in the living room is severely clogging your connection.
+These heavy background activities consume your available bandwidth and create massive data queues at your router’s processor.
+By pausing background updates, you clear the runway for your crucial real-time packets to fly through without delay.

-4. Restart Your Router: It is an IT cliché for a very good reason.
-Home routers have internal memory, processor caches, and routing tables that can get severely bogged down over weeks of continuous uptime.
-A simple power cycle clears the digital cobwebs and forces the device to re-establish fresh, optimal routes to your ISP, often clearing up temporary lag spikes.
+It is a beloved IT cliché for a very good reason — turning it off and on again genuinely works.
+Home routers have internal memory, processor caches, and complex routing tables that can get severely bogged down over weeks of continuous uptime.
+A simple power cycle clears out these digital cobwebs and forces the device to re-establish fresh, optimal routes to your ISP’s local nodes, often clearing up temporary lag spikes instantly.

-5. Consider Fiber Internet: If you have aggressively optimized your home network, tried every tip, and your ping is still unacceptably high, the physical type of internet connection you have might be the bottleneck.
-Fiber optic internet naturally offers much lower latency than traditional cable, DSL, or satellite connections because it uses pulses of light transmitted through glass strands, which travel faster and are virtually immune to electromagnetic interference.
+If you have aggressively optimized your home network setup, tried every troubleshooting tip on this list, and your delays are still unacceptably high, the physical type of internet connection you subscribe to might be the ultimate bottleneck.
+Fiber optic internet naturally offers much lower latency than traditional cable, DSL, or satellite connections.
+This is because it uses pulses of pure light transmitted through ultra-thin glass strands, which travel faster and are virtually immune to the electromagnetic interference that plagues older copper wiring.

-Money-Saver: Before you spend hundreds of dollars on a flashy “gaming router” with a dozen antennas, try buying a Cat6 Ethernet cable first.
-It usually costs less than $10 and will almost always solve latency issues better than expensive wireless hardware.
+💸 Money-Saver: Before you spend hundreds of dollars on a flashy “gaming router” with a dozen alien-looking antennas, try buying a simple Cat6 Ethernet cable first.
+It usually costs less than $10 at most electronics stores and will almost always solve latency issues better than expensive, heavily marketed wireless hardware.

 Infographic titled Make Your Home Internet Feel Faster with tips to lower ping for a smoother experience.